+- Internships

+- Frontrunners scheme

+- Student ambassador scheme

+- Targeted employability support for students from under-represented groups

-- employer and alumni mentoring;
+- Employer and alumni mentoring

-- targeted workshops;
+- Targeted workshops

-- support to recent graduates;
+- Support to recent graduates

-- Faculty Employability Coordinators; and
+- Faculty Employability Coordinators

-- Languages for All scheme.
+- Languages for All scheme

 Where support is available to all students, we will continue to include a proportion of the expenditure representative of the proportion of students from under-represented groups within our student community.
 We will target students from under-represented groups and monitor engagement with this activity to ensure those students benefit from our wider employability support.